yetanalytics/dl4clj/README.md

 ;; Step 5, fit and evaluate the model ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-(def fitted-spark-mln (fit-spark-mln! :spark-mln spark-mln :rdd our-rdd)) ;; this fn also has the option to supply :path-to-data instead of :rdd ;; that path should point to a directory containing a number of dataset objects
+(def fitted-spark-mln (fit-spark-mln! :spark-mln spark-mln :rdd our-rdd :n-epochs 5)) ;; this fn also has the option to supply :path-to-data instead of :rdd ;; that path should point to a directory containing a number of dataset objects